 Section 162(m) of the U.S. Internal Revenue Code generally limits to \$1 million the deductibility of compensation paid by a public company to any employee who on the last day of the year is the chief executive officer or one of the three other most highly compensated officers (other than the chief financial officer).
 Compensation may qualify for an exemption from the deduction limit if it satisfies certain conditions under Section 162(m).
-We believe that it is important to preserve flexibility in administering our compensation programs, and have not adopted a policy that all compensation must qualify as deductible under Section 162(m).
+We believe that it is important to preserve flexibility in administering our compensation programs and have not adopted a policy that all compensation must qualify as deductible under Section 162(m).
 Amounts paid under our compensation programs may be determined not to so qualify.
-We have adopted a Performance Bonus Plan, which was approved by our stockholders at the 2009 annual meeting, to attempt to qualify payments in future years under the Performance Bonus Plan as deductible "performance-based compensation" for purposes of Section 162(m).
-In March 2012, our compensation committee determined that in order to maximize the corporate tax deductibility of certain executive compensation under Section 162(m), it was in the best interests of the company and its stockholders to maintain Mr. Lauer as the sole participant in the Performance Bonus Plan for fiscal year 2012.
-We also structured the performance-based vesting component of the 2012 restricted stock unit awards to our named executive officers to qualify as deductible "performance-based compensation" for purposes of Section 162(m).
+We have adopted a Performance Bonus Plan, which was approved by our stockholders at the 2014 annual meeting, to attempt to qualify payments in future years under the Performance Bonus Plan as deductible "performance-based compensation" for purposes of Section 162(m).
+We also structured the performance-based restricted stock unit awards to our Named Executive Officers in 2015 to qualify as deductible "performance-based compensation" for purposes of Section 162(m).
 We do not guarantee that any executive compensation intended to qualify as deductible performance-based compensation under Section 162(m) so qualifies.